simonschoof/simonschoof.com/content/post/mastodon-on-aws-setup.md

 The PostgreSQL container is based on the `postgres:latest` image and runs a bash script that sleeps for 3600 seconds.
 This is done to keep the container running.
 The PostgreSQL container is not essential and will not be restarted if it fails.
 This is done to prevent the PostgreSQL container from restarting when the database is unavailable.

 Next, we define the Mastodon web application container.
-For the web application, we define a container port mapping for port `3000`, where we map the port to the `webTargetGroup` defined earlier.
+For the web application, we define a container port mapping for port 3000, where we map the port to the web target group defined earlier.
 We also define a container command that starts the Mastodon web application.
 The container command is different depending on the `runMode`.
 For `Maintenance` and `Debug`, we start a bash script that sleeps for 3600 seconds so we can connect to the container and debug the application.
 For `Production` we start the Mastodon web application.
 The container is configured using environment variables that are required for Mastodon.
 How these environment variables are defined is explained in the section [Configuration and secrets](#configuration-and-secrets):

 ```fsharp
 let webContainerportMappingArgs =